Ecological design: Life Cycle Analysis

 Life Cycle Analysis (LCA) is a tool used to understand the how a product impacts the environment at each stage of its life cycle, from raw input to the end of the products' life cycle.
 Life Cycle Cost (LCC) is an economic metric that "identifies the minimum cost for each life cycle stage which would be presented in the aspects of material, procedures, usage, end-of-life and transportation."
-LCA and LCC can be used to identify particular aspects of a product that is particularly environmentally damaging & reduce those impacts.
+LCA and LCC can be used to identify particular aspects of a product that is particularly environmentally damaging and reduce those impacts.
 For example, LCA might reveal that the fabrication stage of a product's life cycle is particularly harmful for the environment and switching to a different material can drive emissions down.
 However, switching material may increase environmental effects later in a products life time; LCA takes into account the whole life cycle of a product and can alert designers to the many impacts of a product, which is why LCA is important.

 Some of the factors that LCA takes into account are the costs and emissions of: